-Whenever most people think about search engine optimization (SEO), what comes to mind is creating stellar content, crafting enticing titles, writing excellent meta descriptions, choosing the right keywords, ensuring the right keyword density and attracting backlinks from authoritative sites.
+Whenever most people think about search engine optimisation (SEO), what comes to mind is creating stellar content, crafting enticing titles, writing excellent meta descriptions, choosing the right keywords, ensuring the right keyword density and attracting backlinks from authoritative sites.

 All this is certainly fundamental if you want your website to appear at the top of Google’s search engine results pages (SERPs) for your preferred keywords.
 But did you know speed is also a key factor in SEO and that a slow loading website (especially mobile) would have negative repercussions on your SEO performance?
 Here’s why.